-We offer a wide range of carpet brands that will suite a multitude of needs.
-From the fun and whimsical to the office hearty, we have the perfect floor tile option for you.
+We offer a wide range of carpet brands that will suit any of your needs.
+From the fun and colorful to the office chic, we have the perfect floor tile option for you.

 Shaw carpets offer a wide range of commercial grade carpet tiles in many styles and colors.
 These carpet tiles feature a plastic backing and a solution-dyed nylon fiber.
 The tiles are 2’ x 2’ and can be installed in residential and commercial applications.
 These glue-free carpet tiles can be installed with double sided tape or adhesive.

-Joy Carpets is all about fun and their carpet tiles speak to that.
-These commercial carpets feature fun, vibrant colors and patterns, even glow-in-the-dark, that are great for both commercial and residential applications.
-These carpet tiles are huge, and when I say huge I mean HUGE!
-Being 1 meter x 1 meter in size, Joy Carpet Tiles are by far the largest carpet tiles we carry.
-These tiles feature an adhesive backing and a nylon fiber.
-These carpet tiles are very resistant to soiling and staining are backed by a lifetime warranty.
+Joy Carpets is all about fun.
+These commercial carpets feature bright, vibrant colors and patterns.
+Even glow-in-the-dark options that are great for both commercial and residential applications.
+These carpet squares are huge, and when I say huge, I mean HUGE!
+They’re 1 meter x 1 meter in size.
+Joy Carpet Tiles are by far the largest carpet tiles we carry.
+These feature a premium carpet tile adhesive backing and a nylon fiber.

 Foss carpet tiles are by far our most popular.
-These tiles offer a low cost option without feeling or looking like cheap carpet.
-They are great for spare rooms, living rooms and the like.
+These tiles offer a low cost option without feeling or looking like cheap carpet tiles.
+They are great for spare rooms, living rooms and everything in between.
 Easy to install with a peel and stick backing, these tiles are a DIYer’s dream.
-Featuring a polyester fiber made from recycled bottles, these carpet tiles are not only durable but environmentally friendly.
-The Foss carpet tiles are perfect for both indoor and outdoor applications.
+Featuring a polyester fiber made from recycled bottles, these carpet tiles are not only durable but environmentally-friendly.
+Foss carpet tiles are perfect for both indoor and outdoor applications.
 They are mold, mildew and fade resistant, which is what makes them so versatile!